abhaynitrr/Quart.ai-Code-Challenge/README.md

 	5. at the end all the violated signals with respective rules will be displayed.

 2. What's the runtime performance?
 What is the complexity?
-Where are the bottlenecks? with the current approch time complexity is directly realted to the number of rules and signals, i.e, O(N * M). bottleneck is only for the worst cases when for a particular rule there is no signal which violates the current rule.
+Where are the bottlenecks?
+	1. With the current approach time complexity is directly related to the number of rules and signals, i.e., O(N * M).
+	2. bottleneck is only for the worst cases when for a particular rule there is no signal which violates the current rule.

 3. If you had more time, what improvements would you make, and in what order of priority?
-With more time I would have used Bucketing and hashing style where instead of taking all the signals we would take only those which matches with the current signal ID.and in that case time complexity will surely reduced from O(N * M) to O(N + M)
+	1. With more time I would have used Bucketing and hashing style where instead of taking all the signals we would take only those which matches with the current signal ID and in that case time complexity will surely reduced from O(N * M) to O(N + M)

 Steps to Run:
 1. Place the root folder in any of the working directory.
 2. Run the index.html file with any web browser (ex.
-Google chorme).
+Google chrome).
 3. For code checking purpose, runTest() is the main function in the code.